-The release in 2007 of former Vice President Al Gore’s documentary An Inconvenient Truth marked the full emergence of the Alarmist movement.
+The release in 2006 of former Vice President Al Gore’s documentary An Inconvenient Truth marked the full emergence of the Climate Alarm movement.
 A powerhouse of top-notch propaganda, An Inconvenient Truth deftly employed a one-two punch of emotional imagery and scary graphics to push the issue of Climate Change to center stage.
 It was the most-watched documentary of all time, and probably also the most influential.
 Millions of fence-straddlers found themselves converts to the Cause after a single viewing.
 The movie even managed, momentarily, to rattle this writer’s rather hardened cage.

 All of which deterred me only a little because I knew what I knew.
 Although I never went out of my way to engage others on this issue, to be a skeptical sort is to be cursed with a certain amount of compulsive contrariness.
 So if you were so kind as to start a debate, I would gladly finish it.

-Nobody likes a fanatic, though, and I always tried to keep my devotion to the topic within reasonable bounds, so that it did not inadvertently cross that nebulous frontier separating “interest” from “obsession.”
+Nobody likes a fanatic, though, and I always consciously strove to keep my devotion to the topic within reasonable bounds, so that it did not inadvertently cross that nebulous frontier separating “interest” from “obsession.”
 If this should ever happen, by the way, please let me know, immediately and in no uncertain terms.

 Even at the best of times, to be a skeptic is to go against the grain.
 Our culture, and perhaps species, is conflicted about skepticism as a guiding philosophy.
 On the one hand, we respect the mavericks and rebels of the world, albeit with a few reservations.
 And we acknowledge the inherent good sense of “trust but verify.”
 On the other hand, those who persistently resist consensus, conventional wisdom, general accord–call it what you will–are frowned upon.
 They are seen as antisocial, recalcitrant, retrograde, or just plain irritating; they are outliers, cranks, weirdos wearing foil hats.
 Dude, what’s your problem?
-People habitually inclined toward skepticism often learn the hard way to keep it zipped.
-Because to speak freely is to suffer consequences.
+People habitually inclined toward skepticism often learn the hard way to keep it zipped, because to speak freely is to suffer consequences.

-When you stake out a minority position on a hot-button issue like Climate Change it doesn’t matter how well-reasoned your argument, it doesn’t matter how civil your presentation, it doesn’t matter how reasonably you present your case, you will get flak, and lots of it.
+When you stake out a minority position on a hot-button issue like Climate Change it doesn’t matter how well-researched your argument, it doesn’t matter how civil your presentation, it doesn’t matter how reasonably you present your case, you will get flak, and lots of it.
 True believers will all but physically attack you on general principle.
 Actually, sometimes they will physically attack you, but we’ll set that aside for the moment.
 They rarely actually bother to really read or listen to your arguments, mind you.
 They simply detect contrary, forbidden opinions and instantly, reflexively slip into outrage mode.
 You’re wrong; end of discussion.
 Nyah, nyah, nyah I can’t hear you.